Seafloor magnetic stripes: look again

 If this is the case, the grand-scale movements and collisions of crust during the Shock Dynamics event would have led to severe and prolonged oscillation of Earth's magnetic field.

-Whether the cause was compression of the crust while raising thousands of miles of mountain chains in a matter of hours, or jolts transferred from the lithosphere to the core, or some other effect as yet unknown (and too large for man to experiment with) that shook the geomagnetic field, the correlation of the Geomagnetic Polarity Time Scale with Shock Dynamics mountain building is intriguing.
+Whether the cause was primarily compression of the crust while raising thousands of miles of mountain chains in a matter of hours, or motion of landmasses across the geomagnetic field, the correlation of the Geomagnetic Polarity Time Scale with Shock Dynamics mountain building is intriguing.

 Another phenomenon should be noted in passing.
 "It has long been known that volcanic eruptions can produce vigorous lightning."
 In 2006, researchers set up two stations near Mount St. Augustine in Alaska to locate the direction and intensity of impulsive radio emissions from lightning after two initial volcanic eruptions in mid-January.
 They recorded four explosive eruptions on 27-28 January and identified two types of emissions.
 The first was "a newly identified explosive phase in which the ejecta from the explosion appeared to be highly charged upon exiting the volcano, resulting in numerous apparently disorganized discharges and some simple lightning", the net charge being positive.
 "In the second phase, conventional lightning discharges occurred within the plume cloud produced by the explosion."(Thomas, 2007) Isolated volcanic eruptions have only a local effect.
 It is interesting to consider the electromagnetic effect of innumerable simultaneous eruptions globally.